thomasokken/free42/skins/README.txt

   Keycodes in the range 1..37 correspond to actual calculator keys; keycodes 38..255 can be used to define "macro" keys.
 For each such keycode, there must be a corresponding "Macro:" line in the layout file.
+MenuKeys: for skins that do not have the Sigma+, 1/X, SQRT, LOG, LN, and XEQ keys below the display, this declaration can be used to specify which six keys are to be used as the menu keys.
+The arguments to this declaration are six key codes in the range 1..37.
 Macro: for keys with keycodes in the range 38..255, this defines the sequence of HP-42S keys (keycodes 1..37) that is to be pressed; arguments are: keycode, followed by zero or more keycodes in the range 1..37.
 See below for